OER Toolkit – Advocacy

 - Modeling: The “unknown” of change can be the biggest barrier of all.
 Modeling the outcomes of change and helping people observe what the end state will or can be is a great way to alleviate change related apprehension.

 - Social Media: Consider blogging, tweeting, and posting on listserves as important tools for advocacy and outreach.
-A great place to start is to read and comment on blogs of relevance that interest you, and to follow other academic library staff and educators who are prolific writers and tweeters on OER.
+A great place to start is to read and comment on blogs of relevance that interest you, and to follow other educators who are writers and tweeters on OER.